 - b.
 Possession or use of explosives or weapons on University property.
 Note: the use of stage weapons and stage violence and combat in YSD/YRT classes and theater productions is governed by the YSD/YRT Stage Weapons Use Policy and the YSD/YRT Fight/Violence Policy.

 - 3. Drug and alcohol use: Drinking alcohol or using drugs during class, rehearsal, or performance hours, and/or attending class or rehearsal or performing production work under the influence of alcohol or drugs, are unprofessional behaviors creating an unacceptable risk to safety and the artistic process.
 Students who engage in such behavior are subject to disciplinary action or dismissal from the School of Drama.

-In general, a student with a complaint or grievance should see his or her department chair.
+In general, students with a complaint or grievance should see their department chair.

 Complaints of Sexual Misconduct

 See Resources on Sexual Misconduct in the chapter Yale University Resources and Services.

 Yale School of Drama’s Procedure for Student Complaints